COPYWRITING & BRANDING

-My goal in telling you all of this is to help you understand how much thought goes into creating a logo, website, or marketing plan.
+My goal is to help you understand how much thought goes into creating a logo, website, or marketing plan.

 What's The Right Choice?...

-If you would like to choose your own colors for your marketing products, my best advice would be to do a little research on color psychology, so that you may understand why color is so important.
+If you would like to choose your own colors for your marketing products, my best advice would be to research color psychology, so that you may understand why color is so important.